sebsto/amplify-android-getting-started/06_add_storage.md

 ## Load image when Notes are loaded

 To load images, we modify the static `from` method on the `Note` data class.
 That way, every time a `NoteData` object returned by the API is converted to a `Note` object, the image is loaded in parallel.
 When the image is loaded, we notify the LiveData's `UserData` to let observers known about the change.
-This triggers an UI refresh.
+This triggers a UI refresh.

 Open `UserData.kt` and **modify** the `Note` data class' companion object like this: